This entire series can now be read here:

 - PART 5: RACISM: The Light is Winning

-A conversation I’ve been following is the public ‘coming out’ by rapper, Lecrae.
-This podcast interview, coincides with his new album All Things Work Together, describes Lecrae’s loosening ties with white evangelicalism (where he spent formative time).
-Some have lashed out in the expected cruelty that religious fundamentalists are known for.
-Others have penned open replies in an effort to make sense (and ultimately control the narrative) of his departure, like this piece from John Piper.
+This podcast interview on the ‘coming out’ by rapper Lecrae, describes his loosening ties with white evangelicalism (where he spent his formative years).
+The response has been furious, particularly by white evangelicals.
+Some have penned open replies in an effort to make sense (and ultimately control the narrative) of his departure, like this piece from John Piper.

-Lecrae’s story is very much my own, growing up in a white evangelical church, searching for my own identity.
-My story is different, however, as I’ve been fortunate to lead a brand new multi-ethnic church that’s starting to lead on some of the divisive issues of racial identity in the church.
+Lecrae’s story is very much my own, growing up in a white evangelical church, searching for my identity.
+My story is different, however, as I’ve been fortunate to lead a new multi-ethnic church that’s immersed in the issues of of racial identity in the church.
 In a sense, I had to create my own belonging.
 What I have not been able to do is exist within dominant evangelical culture steeped in “whiteness”.
 “Whitenesss” won’t welcome me fully based on imaginary racial boundaries.
 Hence why this topic is so important.
 The issue of racial identity is exposing deeply seated racism and privileged in white (evangelical) churches, a problem that some won’t even acknowledge.

 Racial Identity (or the lack thereof) in the Church

-Ray Chang, who wrote the article on Christianity Today (get the link while you can, I believe you require a subscription after a certain time), articulates the issue.
+Ray Chang wrote an article on Christianity Today (get the link while you can, I believe you require a subscription after a certain time), articulating the issue.

 For all of evangelicalism’s existence, a disproportionate burden has been placed on communities of color to adapt, adjust, assimilate, and acquiesce to the white expressions of Christianity.
 This is why evangelicals of color broadly understand the adjective “white” being added to evangelicalism, while white evangelicals have a hard time seeing how their evangelicalism is white. – Raymond Chang

 What did your church do in the days or weeks after the public events in Charlottesville, VA (*update, or during white supremacy attacks in Quebec or New Zealand)?
 Was there a statement at the end of the service on that Sunday?
 Prayers of lament?
 Tell me this, how many white evangelical churches embodied their witness around the righting of systemic injustices as a result of violent white supremacy attacks?
 I can say most in Canada did nothing.
 A few had a prayer or two.
 Essentially none are working to right systemic problems.
 This reality is not OK.
-After all, the proof is in the proverbial pudding–what you DO to right systemic racism, not your feelings towards it.
+After all, the proof is in the proverbial pudding–what you DO to right systemic racism matters, not your feelings towards it.

 This brand of leader provide all the evidence needed to expose an underlying source of racism in white evangelicalism.
 For example, Jerry Falwell Jr., excited by the celebrity as the President’s spiritual advisor, is most concerned about the strength of corporations, war with North Korea, and making comments on Charlottesville that bemoaned ‘both sides’.
 He will ban anyone, including praying Christians, from his campus if there’s any hint of dissent.
 Franklin Graham is another example.
 Graham explicitly supports white supremacists, their ideology (favouring to keep their monuments), lambasts local black politicians, and praises the President who continued (continues) to fuel the renewed boldness from neo-Nazis and the KKK.
 He also has a massive following who religiously consume and propagate his diatribes as canon.